wilsonmar/wilsonmar.github.io/_posts/2016-08-10-java-on-apple-mac-osx.md

    jenv
    </strong></tt>

-   The desired response is like this:
+   The response is like this (at time of writing Oct 15, 2018):

    <pre>
+jenv 0.4.4
 Usage: jenv <command> [<args>]
 &nbsp;
 Some useful jenv commands are: